OliverFlecke/02805-Social-Graphs-and-Interactions-Project/text/Sentiment_plot_min.md

-To getter a better look at the airports with more negative Twitter sentiment, we can change the size of our nodes in terms of how negative the sentiment is.
-Here it is more clear that the airports with more negative sentiment har placed in Northern Europe and Southern parts of and off the coast of Africa.
+To getter a better look at the airports with more negative Twitter sentiment, we can change the size of the nodes to be larger, if the sentiment is lower.
+Here it is more clear that the airports with more negative sentiment har placed in Northern Europe, Southern parts of Africa and off the coast of Africa.